yl8976/cis120notes/Notes.md

   - `static` methods are good for implementing functions that **don't depend on any objects' states**.

 ## Chapter 21 - Arrays

-- The largest legal array index for a given array `a[]` is always `a.length - 1`.
+The largest legal array index for a given array `a[]` is always `a.length - 1`.

-- Array elements are mutable:
+Array elements are mutable:
 ``` java
 a[i] = v;
 ```

-- Instantiating a new array:
+Instantiating a new array:
 ``` java
 int[] arr = new int[10];
 ```

-or, if you know the values already:
+Or, if you know the values already:
 ``` java
 int[] arr = { 1, 2, 3 };
 Point[] pointArray = { new Point(1,3), new Point(5,4) };